o7ka4aln1ka/abench-management-console/README.md

 **1. Step:**
 * Download the repository
-* Run install-pre-requirements.sh in folder scripts to install missing tools if any
+* Run install-pre-requirements.sh in folder scripts to install missing tools if any and download a GitHub repository for creating A-Bench infrastructure
 * Run check-pre-requirements.sh in folder scripts to check if all the needed tools are properly installed
 * To start the main WebUI run the python script in terminal:
 ```sh